with Jeremy Westcott –

 The Amplified version says that ‘God so dearly loved and prized…’ You are a prize, to God.
 He deeply desires intimacy and relationship with you.
 As a result of that, He was willing to give His Son so that you could become His child.

 But God, being rich in mercy, because of His great love with which He loved us, even when we were dead in our transgressions, made us alive together with Christ (by grace you have been saved) (Eph 2:4-5).

 God sent him [Jesus] to buy freedom for us who were slaves to the law, so that he could adopt us as his very own children (Gal 4:4).

-It is by God’s grace and God’s power, through the victory of Jesus on the cross, that we can be saved from the path we were going down and be brought into this relationship with Him: from death to life, from slavery into freedom, from separation to intimacy.
+It is by God’s grace and God’s power, through the victory of Jesus on the cross, that we were saved from the path we were going down and brought into this relationship with Him: from death to life, from slavery into freedom, from separation to intimacy.

 We are royalty

 God has paid the price, and bought us back so that he could adopt us as His own children, just like Jesus.
 Awesome!
 How would we feel if the Queen of England adopted us, gave us the run of the palace and access to all the people she has advising her and looking after her?
 If she said to us, ‘I want you to inherit all that I have’?
 How special would we feel?
 That is what the God who made the whole universe and keeps it all together has done for us!